 Table EU CQ2 shows the gross carrying amount of all loans and advances to borrowers which were forborne more than twice in the past due to financial difficulties (forbearance measures).
-On the reporting date, the Bank's portfolio contained one borrower which fails to comply with exit criteria for being classified as nonperforming after a forbearance measure (line 020).
+On the reporting date, the Bank's portfolio contained no borrowers which fail to comply with exit criteria for being classified as non-performing after a forbearance measure (line 020).